Figure skating spins: Pair spin combinations

 Dance spins have three positions.
-The upright position is done on one foot with the skating leg slightly bent or straight and with the upper body upright, bent to the side, or with an arched back.
+The upright position is performed on one foot with the skating leg slightly bent or straight and with the upper body upright, bent to the side, or with an arched back.
 The sit position is done on one foot, with "the skating leg bent in a one-legged crouch position and with the free leg forward, either to the back or the side".
 The camel position is done on one foot, with "the skating leg straight or slightly bent forward, and with the free leg extended or bent forward horizontally or higher".
-Ice dancers increase the difficulty of their spins by varying the direction of their spinning rotation and by changing how they enter into and exit out of the spin.
-For the direction of their rotation, they must both change the direction at the same time and complete at least three rotations in each direction.
-Their entry into their spins must be unexpected, without any evident preparation.
-Both their entry into and out of their spin, immediately before entering and exiting the spin, must both include a "continuous combination of different creative and/or difficult and/or intricate steps or movements or a continuous combination of both creative and/or difficult and/or intricate step(s)".